 We are both a leading name in establishing artists as well as integrating their art in the main stream.
 We believe that their social artworks have the power to inspire, drive a sustainable economic development and enhance the well-being of us all.
 We have the expertise to measure it, so contact us for more details.

-Eye of the Collector x MTArt Agency
+Eye of the Collector in collaboration with MTArt Agency, 2022.

 Four of our artists, David Aiu Servan-Schreiber, Rayvenn Shaleigha D’Clark, Nitzan Mintz and Jesu Moratiel, were featured at the inaugural Eye of the Collector.
 Located at Two Temple Place, the art fair’s curatorial committee chose to display six pieces by our artists.